bhudson2/spacevlbi/docs/source/Guide.rst

 and an initial true anomaly at the start of the simulation.
 The attitude state of the spacecraft throughout the simulation must also be provided in terms of a roll angle (see :ref:`attitudeprop` section below).
-As well as these properties, the user can also attach a number of component objects to a space telescope to model the key components which can impact when observations can be performed by the system.
+As well as these properties, the user can attach a number of component objects to a space telescope to model the key equipment onboard that can impact when observations can be performed by the system.

 .. _radiopayload: